 Henning and ECCSCM developed a body of data on CAFO operations beyond that of Michigan’s own regulatory agencies, including the DEQ.
 She brought her data and tools to state regulators to encourage them to take stronger enforcement action, sharing her monitoring techniques and aerial documentation, as well as her findings on CAFO pollution.
 As a result, the DEQ levied hundreds of citations against Michigan CAFOs for environmental violations.

 For the first time, in 2008 the DEQ denied a permit to a proposed CAFO facility, based largely on Henning’s findings and recommendations of the local citizens group fighting the proposal.
-While a new permit was later granted, the community is crafting an appeal with Henning’s support.
-Henning regularly travels to assist other communities across the country that are challenging CAFOs.
+While a new permit was later granted, the community crafted an appeal with Henning’s support.
+Henning regularly traveled to assist other communities across the country challenging CAFOs.
 Region 5 of the EPA, which serves several Midwestern states, has incorporated some of Henning’s techniques into its own CAFO investigations.

-Henning recently helped form a statewide committee made up of representatives of the state departments of agriculture and health, the DEQ and Michigan citizens groups charged with conducting a first-ever assessment of the environmental impacts of CAFOs on public health.
-Lisa Jackson, current head of the federal EPA, recently stated that her department will take steps toward stricter enforcement of the Clean Water Act rules regulating CAFO waste.
+Henning also helped form a statewide committee made up of representatives of the state departments of agriculture and health, the DEQ and Michigan citizens groups charged with conducting a first-ever assessment of the environmental impacts of CAFOs on public health.
+Lisa Jackson, former head of the federal EPA, stated that her department would take steps toward stricter enforcement of the Clean Water Act rules regulating CAFO waste.